 Looking ahead, it is crucial for policymakers to navigate these delicate dynamics and find viable solutions to promote stability in the region.
 The potential future trends include a reevaluation of the U.S.’s stance on military aid to Israel, increased pressure on Israel to address civilian harm and humanitarian suffering, and continued calls for a cease-fire.

-In conclusion, the criticism expressed by former President Donald Trump towards Israel’s handling of the war in Gaza raises questions about the country’s approach and its impact on public perception.
+In conclusion, the criticism expressed by former President Donald Trump towards Israel’s handling of the war in Gaza raises questions regarding the country’s approach and its impact on public perception.
 The current conflict and the larger trends surrounding it have significant implications for the region’s stability and the future direction of U.S.-Israel relations.
 Policymakers must carefully consider these dynamics and work towards finding sustainable solutions for lasting peace.